suttree/suttree/README.md

 🤔&ensp;I speak javascript, ruby, python, perl, java, C#, C, and, er, COBOL.
 Years ago I learned to code on graph paper, through the mail.

+ - 🪞 &ensp;I built a magic mirror that let's you see how you look in the multiverse
  - ✨ &ensp;I make procedural, abstract art pieces for the home, using processing, Unity, python, AI, and computer magic
  - 🏠  &ensp;I use eink screens to make digital furniture that fits your home, like <a href='https://github.com/suttree/glyphe'>Glyphe</a>, and <a href='https://github.com/suttree/coten'>Coten</a>
  - ✉️  &ensp;I made an AI that <a href='https://github.com/suttree/amyhref'>lived in your inbox</a> and read <a href='https://duncangough.com/portfolio/projects/amyhref.html'>all the newsletters</a> for you